DataDog/documentation/content/en/network_monitoring/devices/profiles.md

 ### Metadata definition by profile

-Profiles have a metadata section that can be used to define where and how metadata should be collected.
+In the profiles's metadata section, you can define where and how metadata is collected.
 Values can be static or come from an OID value.
 Supported fields can be found [here][4].

 With Datadog Agent version 7.52 and later, a new `device_type` field is supported as a device metadata.
 This can be set manually in the profile and can be used to filter on specific types of devices.
 Accepted values include: